New constraints on cosmological gravitational waves from CMB and BAO in light of dynamical dark energy: Summary and discussion

 In this study, we have derived new constraints on the present-day physical energy-density fraction of cosmological gravitational waves through joint analysis of the data combination of \ac{CMB} from \emph{Planck} \& \ac{ACT} \& \ac{SPT} and \ac{BAO} from \ac{DESI}.
-Detailed results were presented in Table~\ref{tab:1}.
-Under physically-motivated homogeneous initial conditions for tensor perturbations, the constraints at the 95\% confidence level were measured as $\Omega_{\rm gw}h^{2}<2.7\times10^{-7}$ in the $\Lambda$CDM model and $\Omega_{\rm gw}h^{2}<2.4\times10^{-7}$ in the CPL model, respectively.
-However, under adiabatic initial conditions, these constraints became less stringent.
+As presented in Table~\ref{tab:1}, under physically-motivated homogeneous initial conditions for tensor perturbations, the constraints at the 95\% confidence level were measured as $\Omega_{\rm gw}h^{2}<2.7\times10^{-7}$ in the $\Lambda$CDM model and $\Omega_{\rm gw}h^{2}<2.4\times10^{-7}$ in the CPL model, respectively.
+However, under adiabatic initial conditions, these constraints became less stringent. { Furthermore, the choice of priors for $\Omega_{\rm gw}h^{2}$ can change the results of our present work to some extent.
+For the aforementioned upper limits, we have used the uniform prior for $\Omega_{\rm gw}h^{2}>0$.
+In contrast, if we used the log-uniform prior alternatively, the upper limits, as presented in Table~\ref{tab:1-logUniform}, would become smaller by a factor of $\sim4$, leading to more stringent contratints.}